GianHacker/PythonDjangoWebDevelopment/README.md

 django-admin startproject <project name> .

 ## __init__.py in the project folder
-__init__.py shows folder's files are part of a Python package.
+__init__.py shows that the folder's files which are part of a Python package.
 We can't install files from another folder without this file.

 ## asgi.py in the project folder
 asgi.py offers the option of running an Asynchronous Server Gateway Interface.